Knowledge and Practice

 Connolly, M. & Healy, K. (2009).
 Social work practice theories and frameworks.
 Chapter 2, pp. 19-36, in Social Work: Contexts and Practice (M. Connolly & L. Harms eds).
 Melbourne: Oxford University Press.

-Our Practice Package: How we work with children and young people
+Child, Youth and Family Practice Package: How we work with children and young people

 Introduced on National Social Workers Day on 22 September 2010, Our Practice Package represents the next step in strengthening our practice and our focus on practice depth.
 It is a visual prompt that outlines the practice priorities when working with children and young people.